marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   conversions changing the width or signedness of a fixed-point argument except when the same as the default promotion.

-.. option:: -Wdeclaration-after-statement , -Wdeclaration-after-statement
+.. option:: -Wdeclaration-after-statement , -Wdeclaration-after-statement, -Wno-declaration-after-statement
-.. option:: -Wno-declaration-after-statement

   .. note::